tonylizj/highlighter/README.md

     <img src="https://github.com/tonylizj/highlighter-ui/blob/master/public/ic_launcher.png" height="128">
 </p>

-# highlighter - An API written in Node.js that syntax highlights code as well as a Discord bot that uses this API to syntax highlight code in chat.
+# highlighter - An API written in Node.js that syntax highlights code, a simple React frontend, as well as a Discord bot that uses this API to syntax highlight code in chat.

 ## To use highlighter, you can: